Terms & Conditions

 All amounts quoted are in Australian Dollars.
 Any related charges in exchange rates or bank fees will be at your cost.

-The law in Australia is relation to warranties against defects changed from 1st January 2012.
+The law in Australia about warranties against defects changed from 1st January 2012.
 The Australian Consumer Law has introduced new requirements Our goods come with guarantees that cannot be excluded under the Australian Consumer Law.
-You are entitled to a replacement or refund for a major failure and for compensation for any other reasonably foreseeable loss or damage.
+You are entitled to a replacement or refund for a major failure and compensation for any other reasonably foreseeable loss or damage.
 You are entitled to have the goods repaired or replaced if the goods fail to be of acceptable quality and the failure does not amount to a major failure.
-Where the manufacturer of any product you have bought from us provides a manufacturer's warranty, that warranty is in addition to your other rights and remedies under law in relation to those goods.
+Where the manufacturer of any product you have bought from us provides a manufacturer's warranty, that warranty is in addition to your other rights and remedies under law about those goods.

 The warranty given by the manufacturer is not a warranty given by us.
 However, if you wish to make a warranty claim, and it is not clear from the manufacturer's warranty as to who you should contact or how to process a claim, you can contact Gift Engraving at email@example.com and we will try and assist you with your claim.